telerik/reporting-docs/knowledge-base/how-to-render-reports-to-pdf-with-bookmarks-r2-2021.md

 ## Description

-When exporting a report with bookmarks to PDF in R2 2021 and R2 SP1 2021, the produced PDF does have the report's bookmarks generated.
+When exporting a report with bookmarks to PDF in R2 2021 and R2 SP1 2021, the produced PDF does not have the report's bookmarks generated.

 ## Suggested Workarounds

 There are three approaches that can be used to ensure that the produced PDF will have bookmarks:
- - The *first* and *second* workaround involve setting a property of the device info:
+ - The first and second workaround involve setting a property of the device info:
    ```cs
             var reportProcessor = new Telerik.Reporting.Processing.ReportProcessor();